verticalgrain/CMSish/readme.md

 #cmsish

 cmsish is the most simple CMS in the world.
+Demo: [http://verticalgraindesign.com/CMSish/demo/](http://verticalgraindesign.com/CMSish/demo)

 ###Step 1: Create a google spreadsheet and enter some data.
 Select "File / Publish to the web" and copy the url in the pop-up.